Use CityEngine Web Viewer

 - To zoom to the full extent of an object, double-click the object.
 This frames the object in the 3D viewport similar to zooming in with a camera lens.
 Framing only changes the current viewable area; it does not change the visibility.
 If an object is partially hidden, framing moves the camera close to the object but the object remains partially hidden.

-- To zoom in, click the + button or drag the slider bar toward the + button.
+- To zoom in, click the + button.

-- To zoom out, click the - button or drag the slider bar toward the - button.
+- To zoom out, click the - button.

 - You can also use your mouse and scroll wheel to zoom in and zoom out or press and hold the middle mouse button and move down or up to zoom in or out.

 - To pan, click the Pan button , click and hold the left mouse button, then drag the map in the direction you want to move it.

 - To rotate, click the Rotate button , click and hold the left mouse button, then drag the map in the direction you want to rotate it.

 - Either Pan or Rotate is active and your primary navigation within the scene.
 If you have a two-button mouse, you can use the left mouse button for the primary navigation and the right mouse button for the secondary navigation.
 For example, if you activate the Rotate button, you can use the left mouse button to rotate and the right mouse button to pan.

 - The Compass points to North.
 Click the compass to reorient the view to North.

 - The Full Screen button switches the view port to full screen.